vitreo12/AlgaLib/README.md

 SuperCollider implementation of Alga.

-Check the Help files for examples and usage.
+Check the Help files for examples on usage.